 — Ben Reeve, The Sabbatical Guide

 Want to spend the night in York?
-Check out this trendy studio apartment in the centre of town.
+Check out this trendy apartment in the centre of town.

 18. The Ribble Valley